Audio Description Narration

 for audio/video description; the service that makes media accessible for people with vision loss.
 This prerecorded secondary audio track serves as a visual description of key elements, essentially painting a picture with words to supplement the existing visual media.
 This complementary paired narration track is available in movie theaters via headsets, TV broadcast, streaming, VOD, SVOD, DVD, Blu-ray, and mobile apps.
 Over the past 7+ years, she has narrated over 80 projects including cinematic and independent films, digital media, museum tours, fundraising and promotional videos, educational and advocacy content,

 and audio newsletters that provide access to information for low vision and blind audiences.

 vitality to museum and destination audio tours, public service announcements,

 The professional tone of Michele’s voice

-also serves corporate phone systems,
+also supported corporate phone systems,

 as well as promotional videos in the real

-real estate, resort and tourism industry.
+estate, resort, and tourism industry.

 Speaker & Presenter

 an audio description panel for Sundance.
 She served as a panelist on media accessibility